 The Drill Hall in Bridge Street dates from 1871 and is of red brick with a machiolated tower, which was added the following year.
 It was built by public subscription and used by the 8th Cheshire Rifle Volunteers.
 The motto on the building is "Nec virtus nec copia desunt" roughly translates as "They lack niether virtue nor plenty" - any improvement on this would be welcomed.

 The Regency Mill is hard to photograph as it faces north onto a traffic island at the junction of Chester Road and Oxford Road.
+You have be early or late in the day in midsummer to see any sun on the frontage.
 My picture was taken at 7.30 am on a sunny morning in the middle of June when the slanting rays of the sun illuminated the facade.
 It is also known locally as The Card Factory.

 The property dates from the late 16th century and evidence of its earlier history can be seen by walking through the arch to the side to gain a view of the back of the building.
 It was once the home of the Stopford family, who supported the Parliamentary cause during the Civil War.
 It is said that Oliver Cromwell stayed there.
 According to the Lysons's book on the history of Cheshire, the Bate Hall was formerly the seat of the Earl of Courtown.
-At the time the Lysons were writing their history of Cheshire (1810) it had already been converted to a public house and remained so until recently.
-Now, in 2008, the premises are empty..
+At the time the Lysons were writing their history of Cheshire (1810) it had already been converted to a public house.
+It lay empty for a time around 2008 but is now operating as a pub again.

 This was the home of Charles Roe, Macclesfield's industrial entrepreneur in the late 18th century.
 He built the first silk spinning mill in the town and went into metal processing, smelting copper and becoming a leading brass manufacturer.
 He lived in the house from 1753, shortly after his second marriage, until his death in 1781.
 If you walk down Churchill Way and turn to your right, you can gain access to a yard at the rear of the property and see the fine Venetian window.